pdssp/pdssp-crawler/README.md

 Collection and products metadata are extracted from _OGC data catalog services_ (WFS and Features API), defined in the _PDSSP Services Registry_.
 Metadata can also be extracted from non-OGC data catalog services (PDS ODE API, ENP-TAP, HTTP GET, PDS API, ...), locally defined by the PDSSP operator (see [data/services](data/services)).

-In both cases, metadata ingested into the PDSSP STAC Catalog are compliant to the _PDSSP Data Model_, which is primarily the STAC data model extended through existing and new STAC extensions, including the Solar System STAC extension.
+In both cases, metadata ingested into the PDSSP STAC Catalog are compliant to the _PDSSP Data Model_, which consists of the STAC data model extended through existing and new STAC extensions, including the Solar System STAC extension.

 > :warning: The PDSSP Crawler is under development, and the current version is not fully functional nor stable.
 See the [online documentation](https://pdssp.github.io/pdssp-crawler) for more information.